GiaWJ/gia-lab2/recipes.md

 5. Finish: Remove from heat.
 Stir in butter and vanilla until smooth.
 6. Chill: Pour into small bowls or cups.
 Cover with plastic wrap (press it directly onto the surface to prevent skin from forming).
 Chill for at least 1–2 hours.
 7. Serve: Top with fresh fruit, whipped cream, or crushed cookies if desired.

+## Appetizers
+### Tomato Basil Bruschetta

+Ingredients:
+- 1 baguette (French bread), sliced into ½-inch thick slices
+- 2 tablespoons olive oil
+- 2–3 ripe tomatoes, diced
+- 2 cloves garlic, minced
+- 5–6 leaves fresh basil, chopped
+- Salt and pepper, to taste
+- Optional: Balsamic glaze for drizzling

+Instructions:
+1. Toast the Bread
+	Preheat oven to 375°F (190°C).
+	Arrange the bread slices on a baking sheet and brush lightly with olive oil.
+	Toast in the oven for about 5–8 minutes, until golden and crisp.
+2. Make the Topping
+	In a bowl, mix diced tomatoes, minced garlic, chopped basil, a pinch of salt, and black pepper.
+	Add 1 tablespoon olive oil and stir gently.
+3. Assemble the Bruschetta
+	Spoon the tomato mixture onto each toasted bread slice.
+	Optional: drizzle with balsamic glaze for extra flavor.
+4. Serve Immediately
+	Best enjoyed fresh and slightly warm!